thisdot/starter.dev/starters/lit-mobx-vaadin/README.md

 ## Lit-Mobx-Vaadin Starter Kit

-This starter kit features LitElement, Mobx and Vaadin elements.
+This starter kit features Lit, Mobx and Vaadin elements.

 ## Table of Contents